diegocasmo/mindaxis/README.md

      ```
      cp .env.example .env
      ```
-   - Open the `.env` file and fill in the necessary environment variables.
+   - Open the `.env` file and fill in the necessary environment variables

 4. Start the development server:
    ```
    yarn dev
    ```

-The application should now be running on `http://localhost:3000`.
+The application should now be running on `http://localhost:3000` :rocket: